vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 To sum up, in the context of SLR, the test on the correlation coefficient and the t-test on the slope parameter relate to the significance of regression.
 Failing to reject $H0: \beta_1 = 0$ and $H0: \rho = 0$ implie that there is no linear relationship between the predictor and the response.

 #### Normality of residuals
 To validate whether our residuals are normally distributed, we can either construct a normal quantile-quantile plot and/or conduct the Shapiro-Wilk test on the standardized residuals.
+The standardized residuals are given as:

+$$
+d_i = \frac{y_i - \hat{y}_i}{\sqrt{MSE}} = \frac{y_i - \hat{y}_i}{\sqrt{SS_E / (n-2)}}
+$$

-If the standard residuals fall approximately along a straight line, which represents the theoretical value from the hypothesized distribution $\mathcal{N}(0,\sigma^2)$, in the normality plot, we conclude that there is no severe departure from normality.
+with $MSE$ is the mean square error.
+If the standardized residuals fall approximately along a straight line, which represents the theoretical value from the hypothesized distribution $\mathcal{N}(0,\sigma^2)$, in the normality plot, we conclude that there is no severe departure from normality.
+We can also construct a histogram of residuals to further assess whether the errors are normally distributed.

+To sum up, in practice we usually combine both the visual approach (constructing the normality plot) and the hypothesis test approach to validate this assumption.

 #### Homoscedasticity
-To validate whether our residuals are homoscedastic, we can either construct a residual-versus-fitted plot and/or conduct a hypothesis test on the error variances.
+To validate whether our residuals are homoscedastic, we have two primary approaches: a visual approach or a hypothesis test approach.
+In the visual approach, we will construct either a residual-versus-fitted plot or a residual-versus-predictor plot.
+We outline the following characteristics of a well-behaved residual-versus-fitted plot, which also applicable for the residual-versus-predictor plot:
+* The residuals "bounce randomly" around the $\epsilon_i = 0$ line.
+This suggests that the assumption that the relationship is linear is reasonable.
+* The residuals roughly form a "horizontal band" around the $\epsilon_i = 0$ line.
+This suggests that the variances of the error terms are equal.
+* No one residual "stands out" from the basic random pattern of residuals.
+This suggests that there are no outliers.

+Moving to the second approach, we will conduct a hypothesis test on the error variances.
 One popular and intuitive hypothesis test is the Goldfeld-Quandt test.
 The procedure of the Goldfeld-Quandt test, explained in a simplified manner is as follows:
 * We divide our dataset into two equal subsets $N_1$ and $N_2$.
 * In each subset, we construct a SLR model.
 Hence, we have two models namely $\mathbf{y}_1 = \hat{\alpha}_0 + \hat{\alpha}_1\mathbf{x}_1$ and $\mathbf{y}_2 = \hat{\gamma}_0 + \hat{\gamma}_1\mathbf{x}_2$.
 * For each model, we quantify the estimated error variance namely $s_1^2$ and $s_2^2$.